It’s perfectly normal to feel nervous when attending an interview. You can be proactive in alleviating

 Dress smartly, and make sure you are well groomed.
 Appearance is extremely important when making first impressions

 Smile and make eye contact when introducing yourself and be friendly to everyone you meet

 Be attentive and contribute to the conversation

 Make sure you are answering the question you were asked.
-Getting side tracked demonstrates a lack of focus.
-If relevant, use examples from you experiences to support your answers
+Getting sidetracked demonstrates a lack of focus.
+If relevant, use examples from your experiences to support your answers

 From the minute you walk in, to the moment you say goodbye, your body language will be under observation.
 Make sure you avoid crossing your arms or taking on a defensive posture